• Skip to primary navigation

 These Lemon-Pepper Shrimp are the perfect protein for pasta, rice, or salad!

 Shrimp can be a little bit intimidating to cook.
 Many of us associate them with fancy steakhouses or seafood restaurants where an expert chef knows exactly how to handle the delicate little crustaceans.
 But I’m here to help dissuade some of that intimidation.
 It’s actually not that hard to cook up a plate of shrimp, seasoned to absolute perfection!
-And I’m going to prove it to you with this simple recipe for lemon-pepper shrimp.
+And I’m going to prove it to you with my simple recipe for lemon-pepper shrimp.
 It takes only a few ingredients—many of which you probably already have on hand—and only a little bit of time to put together a restaurant-worthy dinner.

 What exactly makes this such a delicious dish?
-When you throw in some fresh-squeezed lemon juice, ground black pepper, and a couple of cloves of garlic, the fresh, sweet, and lightly briny flavor of the shrimp becomes even better.
+When I throw in some fresh-squeezed lemon juice, ground black pepper, and a couple of cloves of garlic, the fresh, sweet, and lightly briny flavor of the shrimp becomes even better.
 The lemon juice provides some acidity and tang, while the garlic and pepper help amp up those savory umami notes that tie everything together.
 You end up with a versatile recipe that can be enjoyed on its own or served atop rice, tossed with pasta, or plated with a fresh salad.

 Are Lemon-Pepper Shrimp Healthy?